-TWO MAN FEEDLOT SORTING (Timed Event) Open/Amateur/Novice Amateur/Youth
+TWO MAN FEEDLOT SORTING (Timed Event - 2 minutes) Open/Amateur/Novice/Youth/Prime (not offered to 3-5)

-Rules for equipment, entry and judging will be the same as Team

-Sorting with the following exceptions:
+Rules for equipment, entry and judging will be the same as Team Sorting with the following exceptions:

 - Two connected pens 50-60' in diameter and of the same size will be used. - b.
-A 12 ft opening will connect the two pens. - c.
-Cattle will be numbered and the herd size will be the same as in Ranch Cutting or Team Sorting.
+A 12 ft opening will connect the two pens. - Cattle will be numbered and the herd size will be the same as in Ranch Cutting or Team Sorting.